jfinkels/flask-restless/docs/searchformat.rst

   the client (in other words, the default is conjunction).

 ``limit``
-  A positive integer which specified the maximum number of objects to return.
+  A positive integer which specifies the maximum number of objects to return.

 ``offset``
   A positive integer which specifies the offset into the result set of the